 Birth Doula Profile - Shannon Sweeney, CD(DONA)

-Shannon feels it is an honor to be welcomed into a person’s birth space, to share the experience with them and be present for them during the labor process in such an individualized way.
+Shannon feels it is an honor to be welcomed into a person’s birth space, to be present and share this experience with them during the labor process in such an individualized way.
 No two support experiences are alike, and this is precisely what Shannon admires so much about this work.
-Shannon hopes to incorporate elements of her background in public health to assist clients during their pregnancy, like using meditation and mindfulness to cope with stressful events or during labor.
+Shannon hopes to incorporate elements of her background to assist clients during their pregnancy, like using meditation, mindfulness, and affirmations to cope with stressful events and during labor.

-While Shannon respects and admires birth as a physiological process and has confidence in your body’s ability to birth; she is prepared to support you in your choice to birth in a way that is most comfortable or necessary for you.
+While Shannon respects and admires birth as the physiological process that it is, with confidence in your body’s ability to birth; she is prepared to support you in your choice to birth in a way that is most comfortable or necessary for you.
 Her ultimate desire is to help you achieve a positive, safe, and satisfactory birth experience.
-Shannon feels it is incredibly important that you feel not just cared for and comfortable, but that you are well informed about labor and birth and aware of all options available to you, so you may make informed, evidence-based decisions about your care.
-If there is anything Shannon wants you to understand about her approach to doula work, it is that she is prepared to support you in your right to be an active participant in your experience to make decisions about your body, baby, birth team, and interventions (or lack thereof).
+Shannon feels it is incredibly important that you feel not just cared for and comfortable but informed and empowered about your birth and all options available to you.